NeoResearch/neo2-yellowpaper/sections/08_dBFT.md

 * Up to `f` nodes are going to delays messages;
 * at maximum, `f` will crash both in terms of hardware fault or software problems.

-### Mixed malicious byzantine faults {#subsecpureByzantineFault}
+### Mixed malicious Byzantine faults {#subsecpureByzantineFault}

 First of all, Byzantine attacks should be designed in order that nodes will never be able to prove that it was an attack.
-Otherwise, NEO holder would recriminate such action and vote in favor of other nodes.
+Otherwise, NEO holder would recriminate such actions and vote in favor of other nodes.
-Furthermore, nodes that join a given collaborative network posses an identity or stake.
+Furthermore, nodes that join a given collaborative network possess an identity or stake.
 If anyone could detect such malicious behavior, then, that node would "automatically" (through the current voting system or an automatic mechanism that could be designed) be removed from the network.

 * at maximum, $f$, nodes will delays messages;
-* at maximum, $f$, nodes will send wrong information (unlikely as it could reveal malicious behavior);
+* at maximum, $f$, nodes will send incorrect information (unlikely as it could reveal malicious behavior);
 * at maximum, $f$, nodes will try to keep correct information for strategic occasions.

 ## A MILP Model for Failures and Attacks on a BFT Blockchain Protocol {#sec:dBFT_MILP}

-We present a MILP model for failures and attacks on a BFT blockchain protocol, in particular, the designed is focused on the specific case of the dBFT, without loss of generality for other less specialized cases.
+We present a MILP model for failures and attacks on a BFT blockchain protocol, in particular, the design is focused on the specific case of dBFT, without loss of generality for other less specialized cases.

 This current model is not fully completed due to the recent updates on dBFT to version 2.0.
-After being finalized it will include some benchmark result modeled with A Mathematical Programming Language (AMPL), under development at [https://github.com/NeoResearch/milp_bft_failures_attacks](https://github.com/NeoResearch/milp_bft_failures_attacks).
+After being finalized it will include some benchmark results modeled with A Mathematical Programming Language (AMPL), currently under development at [https://github.com/NeoResearch/milp_bft_failures_attacks](https://github.com/NeoResearch/milp_bft_failures_attacks).

-### Mathematical model

 Parameters: